-As of March 31, 2020, our top five holdings in the Investment Funds had a market value of approximately \$5.1 billion, which represented approximately 55% of our assets under management for the Investment Segment.
-Our largest holding at March 31, 2020 was Caesars Entertainment Corporation, which had a market value of approximately \$1.3 billion, and represented approximately 14% of our assets under management for the Investment Segment.
-We also had holdings in Herbalife Ltd. ("Herbalife"), which had a market value of approximately \$1.0 billion, and represented approximately 11% of our assets under management for the Investment Segment.
+As of September 30, 2020, our top five holdings in the Investment Funds had a market value of approximately \$4.3 billion, which represented approximately 48% of our assets under management for the Investment Segment.
+Our largest holding at September 30, 2020 was Herbalife Ltd. ("Herbalife"), which had a market value of \$957 million, and represented approximately 11% of our assets under management for the Investment Segment.
 Therefore, a significant decline in the fair market values of our larger positions may have a material adverse impact on our consolidated financial position, results of operations or cash flows and the trading price of our depositary units.
-For example, Herbalife previously disclosed in its public filings that the SEC and the Department of Justice (the "DOJ") have been conducting investigations into Herbalife's compliance with the Foreign Corrupt Practices Act in China, which are mainly focused on Herbalife's China external affairs expenditures, its China business activities, the adequacy of and compliance with Herbalife's internal controls in China, and the accuracy of Herbalife's books and records relating to its China operations.
-Herbalife is continuing to cooperate with the SEC and DOJ and is continuing to discuss with them possible resolution, including settlement, of these matters.
-As a result of these discussions, Herbalife has reached an understanding in principle with respect to the material terms of settlement with each of the SEC staff and DOJ relating to alleged activities that took place in 2006 through 2016.
-Based on these understandings, Herbalife would enter into an administrative resolution with the SEC with respect to alleged violations of the books and records and internal controls provisions of the FCPA and would separately enter into a deferred prosecution agreement with the DOJ, under which the DOJ would defer criminal prosecution of Herbalife for a period of three years related to a conspiracy to violate the books and records provisions of the FCPA.
-In addition, Herbalife would agree to pay the SEC and DOJ aggregate penalties, disgorgement and prejudgment interest of approximately \$123 million.
-While Herbalife believes that, based on the foregoing terms, it is nearing resolution of these matters, there can be no assurance as to the timing or the ultimate terms of any final settlements, including the principle terms discussed above, or that final resolutions will be reached at all.
-In the event settlements are not reached, litigation may ensue and, accordingly, the actual loss incurred in connection with these matters, if any, could be less than, equal to or exceed the aggregate amount noted above, and such actual loss amount could be materially adverse to Herbalife, its financial condition, results of operations, and operations and the trading price of its common shares, which could, in turn, have a material adverse impact on our consolidated financial position, results of operations or cash flows and the trading price of our depositary units.
-At the present time, Herbalife is unable to reasonably estimate nor provide any assurance regarding the amount of any potential loss in excess of the aggregate amount of approximately \$123 million stated above relating to these matters.
+For example, Herbalife previously disclosed in its public filings that the SEC and the Department of Justice (the "DOJ") have been conducting investigations into Herbalife's compliance with the Foreign Corrupt Practices Act (the "FCPA") in China, which are mainly focused on Herbalife's China external affairs expenditures, its China business activities, the adequacy of and compliance with Herbalife's internal controls in China, and the accuracy of Herbalife's books and records relating to its China operations.
+Herbalife has cooperated with the SEC and DOJ and has reached resolutions with each of them.
+On August 28, 2020, the SEC accepted Herbalife's offer of settlement and issued an administrative order finding that Herbalife violated the books and records and internal controls provisions of the FCPA.
+In addition, on August 28, 2020, Herbalife and the DOJ separately entered into a court-approved deferred prosecution agreement ("DPA"), under which the DOJ deferred criminal prosecution of Herbalife for a period of three years related to a conspiracy to violate the books and records provisions of the FCPA.
+Among other things, Herbalife is required to undertake compliance self-reporting obligations for the three-year term of the respective agreements with the SEC and the DOJ.
+If Herbalife remains in compliance with the DPA during its three-year term, the deferred charge against Herbalife will be dismissed with prejudice.
+In addition, Herbalife agreed to pay the SEC and the DOJ aggregate penalties, disgorgement and prejudgment interest of approximately \$123 million.
 Certain of the companies in our Investment Funds file annual, quarterly and current reports with the SEC, which are publicly available, and contain additional risk factors with respect to such companies.